 Reporting Model 2 FFI.
 A Reporting Model 2 FFI is an FFI or branch of an FFI treated as a reporting FI under a Model 2 IGA.

 Specified U.S. person.
 A specified U.S. person is any U.S. person described in Regulations section 1.1473-1(c).

+Sponsored direct reporting NFFE. [to be supplied]

 Sponsored FFI.
 A Sponsored FFI is an investment entity or an FFI that is a controlled foreign corporation having a Sponsoring Entity that will perform certain due diligence, withholding, and reporting obligations on behalf of the Sponsored FFI.